Ballard, Seattle: Education

+Libraries

 The Ballard Public Library was first created as the Carnegie Free Public Library in 1904.
 In 1907, after annexation, the library became part of the Seattle Public Library system.
 The original Carnegie building on Market Street was replaced with new construction on 24th Avenue NW in 1963.
 42 years later, in 2005, a new library building on 22nd Avenue NW designed by architectural firm Bohlin Cywinski Jackson, was opened as part of the Seattle Public Library's "Libraries for All" initiative.
 The original Carnegie building on Market Street is a restaurant.

-The Seattle Metaphysical Library, originally opened in the Pike Place Market in 1961, is now on Market Street in Ballard, and is open to the public and lends books to members.